apurba-sarkar/mynote/README.md

 Delete and Stale Features: The application includes options to delete notes and manage stale content effectively.
 This ensures users can maintain a clutter-free workspace.

 Mobile Screen Responsiveness: The application is optimized for mobile devices, offering a seamless experience across various screen sizes and orientations.

-Technologies Used:

-React Toolkit: Leveraging the power of React Toolkit, we've built a scalable and maintainable application architecture, streamlining development and enhancing code quality.

-Supabase: Utilizing Supabase as our database solution enables real-time synchronization and secure data storage, ensuring reliability and accessibility for users.

-Vanilla CSS: Custom styling using Vanilla CSS ensures a sleek and consistent user interface while minimizing dependencies.

-Ant Design (AntD): Ant Design components enhance the visual appeal and functionality of the application, providing a rich set of UI elements for a polished user experience.

-React-Toast: Integration with React-Toast provides user-friendly notifications for actions such as saving notes or deleting content, enhancing the overall usability of the application.

-React Query: React Query optimizes data fetching and synchronization, improving performance and responsiveness for real-time updates.

 developer by  $${\color{blue}Apurba Sarkar}$$